 Throughout the trip i topped up my knowledge when it came to the physical aspect of yoga by attending more classes and courses, and i will of course continue to top this up, after all we never stop learning.
 I also gave a lot of my attention to how differently each teacher interprets yoga, for example you may attend a class in which the teacher gives a very short relaxation period at the end or only refers to the postures in English instead of Sanskrit.
 You may find a teacher who never adjusts or aligns you or one that won’t let you just have a go; the truth is Yoga can be whatever you want it to be, but is also an extremely personal thing – I have jumped about from teacher to teacher trying to find someone who makes me feel safe, but who will also guide me into a deeper practice.

 On my return to the UK I was in desperate need of some routine back into my life and it was now that my passion turned to Ashtanga Yoga.
 My daily practice is taken from the Primary series and I attend weekly Mysore classes with KPJAYI Level 2 authorised teacher Joey Miles.
-In the future I plan to travel the Mysore and eventually be authorised to begin learning intermediate series.

 As a yoga teacher i only have one aim and that is to ensure you leave my class happier than when you came in.
 We may achieve this through some guided mediation or from me supporting you in those deeper poses, either way GEM Yoga aspires to make your Yoga journey a happy one.